ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Graph 29: Change in the first 20% of all Eastern Pine Elfin sightings, 1986-2009

-As the negative slope in Graph 29 shows, Eastern Pine Elfin is flying significantly earlier now than it did in the 1980’s (p = < 0.0001; significant at the .01 level; analysis using all Eastern Pine Elfin sightings for these years, rather than just the first 20%, gave similar results).
-According to this analysis, Eastern Pine Elfin were emerging about 9-11 days earlier in 2009 than they were in 1986 (E. Williams, unpub. data).
-Eastern Pine Elfin is also responding strongly to temperature variations in the two months prior to emergence (March, April), varying its flight time according to average temperature.
+As the negative slope in Graph 29 shows, Eastern Pine Elfin is flying significantly earlier now than it did in the 1980’s (p = < 0.0001; significant at the .01 level).
+Using all Eastern Pine Elfin sightings for these years, rather than just the first 20%, gave similar results.
+According to this analysis, Eastern Pine Elfins were emerging about 9-11 days earlier in 2009 than they were in 1986.
+Additional analysis of 1986-2012 data showed an even greater flight advancement over that period (Williams et al. 2014).
+Eastern Pine Elfin is responding strongly to temperature variations in the two months prior to emergence (March, April), varying its flight time according to average temperature.
 This responsiveness to temperature is an adaptive trait.

-In this same study, Brown Elfin also showed significant advancement in early spring flight time 1986-2009, whereas Frosted Elfin, Henry’s Elfin, and Hoary Elfin did not show significant advances in flight times over this period.
-However, four of the five elfins studied did show strong overall flight time/temperature response.
-The exception was Hoary Elfin, for which the low number of observations may have affected the results.
+In the Polgar study, Brown Elfin also showed significant advancement in early spring flight time 1986-2009, whereas Frosted Elfin, Henry’s Elfin, and Hoary Elfin did not show significant advances in flight times over this period.
+However, additional analyses over a longer time period (1986-2012) found that all ten elfins and hairstreaks examined had advanced flight dates somewhat, with elfins advancing more than hairstreaks (Williams et al. 2014).

 The outlook is good in Massachusetts for this lovely elfin.
 Its pine-dominated woodlands are common.
 The species’ range extends south along the Atlantic coastal plain to Florida (Opler and Krizek 1984; Cech 2005), and it will probably be less negatively affected by climate warming than some other species.
 (For species likely to be negatively affected by climate warming, see Table 6.)